aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1-migration.md

    Image: public.ecr.aws/karpenter/controller:0.37.1@sha256:157f478f5db1fe999f5e2d27badcc742bf51cc470508b3cebe78224d0947674f
    ```

-   The Karpenter version you are running must be between minor version `v0.32` and `v0.37`.
-To be able to roll back from Karpenter v1, we recommend that you also be on at least the following patch release versions for your minor version:
+   The Karpenter version you are running must be between minor version `v0.33` and `v0.37`.
+To be able to roll back from Karpenter v1, you must be on at least the following patch release versions for your minor version, which will include the conversion webhooks for a smooth rollback:

    * v0.37.1
    * v0.36.3
    * v0.35.6
    * v0.34.7
    * v0.33.6
-   * v0.32.11

 2. Review for breaking changes: If you are already running Karpenter v0.37.x, you can skip this step.
 If you are running an earlier Karpenter version, you need to review the [Upgrade Guide]({{<ref "upgrade-guide#upgrading-to-0320" >}}) for each minor release.